vishakha-ramani/inferno-autoscaler/docs/design/architecture-limitations.md

 **Benefits:**
 - Doesn't require performance parameters (α, β, γ, δ)
-- Scales reactively based on observed metrics (arrival rate vs. capacity)
+- Scales reactively based on observed metrics (resource utilization and queue length vs. capacity)
 - Less sensitive to architecture-specific behavior differences

 **Limitations:**
 - Reactive only (scales after saturation, not proactively)
 - May be less cost-efficient than accurate predictive scaling
+- May scale incrementally (+1 per cycle) rather than calculating exact replica needs, potentially taking multiple cycles to reach optimal capacity

 **How to use:**
-- WVA will detect saturation based on observed arrival rates
+- WVA will detect saturation based on utilization

 ## Supported Architectures